pietrodeluca1997/game-services-architecture/README.md

 # Game Services Architecture

 This repository houses a versatile game services architecture designed to cater to the needs of a variety of games, providing essential functionalities such as version information, news updates, and more.
-While initially developed for a survival game, this solution is adaptable to suit any game's requirements.
+This solution is adaptable to suit any game's requirements.

 ## Key Features